Piercing Aftercare Advice

 6) DO NOT attempt to change your jewellery until the piercing is completely healed.

 Different piercings have different healing times.
 Healing time can also be affected by your general health, medical conditions and whether or not you are a smoker.
-Here’s a very rough guide of what to expect:
+Here’s a very rough guide of what to expect, but this can vary wildly from person to person:

 You may also notice that your piercing goes through different phases, where it will appear to be healed but then flare up.
 This can be due to catching your piercing on a piece of clothing for example, or it could be if your body is run down.